wso2/docs-is/en/docs/guides/applications/outbound-provisioning-for-sp.md

 !!! info "Related Topics"

-    - See [Outbound Provisioning]({{base_path}}/identity-lifecycles/outbound-provisioning) for more information on configuring user stores and service providers for outbound provisioning.
+    - See [outbound Provisioning]({{base_path}}/guides/identity-lifecycles/outbound-provisioning) for more information on configuring user stores and service providers for outbound provisioning.